This post may contain affiliate links from which i can earn a commission

 I stuffed a whole bunch of anti-bloating foods into a smoothie.
 Why?
 For those times when you need something to eat, but really don’t want a bloated stomach.”

-This next inclusion is not a smoothie as such but a comprehensive blog about making a weight loss smoothie.
+This next inclusion is not a smoothie as such but a comprehensive blog about making a belly fat burning smoothie.
 Germain runs the gorgeous website Live Well Zone.
 She is a nutrition coach and writes on subjects such as hormone balance, healthy living and weight loss.

 Here’s what Germain says about smoothies in general: